abhiTronix/vidgear/README.md

 > VidGear is free and open source and will always remain so. :heart:

-It is (like all open source software) a labour of love and something I am doing with my own free time.
+It is something I am doing with my own free time.
 If you would like to say thanks, please feel free to make a donation:

 [![ko-fi][kofi-badge]][kofi]